-About Me I'm an architectural historian with over 30 years of experience researching and writing about historic buildings.
-Most of the buildings I've studied are in New Jersey, but I'm also familiar with those in neighboring Maryland, Delaware, Pennsylvania, and New York.
+About Scott and Joan Joan is an architectural historian with over 30 years of experience researching and writing about historic buildings.
+Most of the buildings she has studied are in New Jersey, but she is also familiar with those in neighboring Maryland, Delaware, Pennsylvania, and New York.

 |